 And then my love for everything tropical came forward again!

-My favourite Philodendron plant inspired me (I know have one in the home!) and also banana leaves, Caladium and Sansevieria (I learned a new botanical term here).
+My favourite Philodendron plant inspired me (I now have one in the home!) and also banana leaves, Caladium and Sansevieria (I learned a new botanical term here).
 What about a next project #100daysoftropicalmotifs?

 Some patterns take minutes and some take hours (and not necessarily look better).
 I practiced some digital painting which I think is something that I will explore further (now that you can also use the fantastic Kyle brushes in Adobe Sketch).
 A couple of patterns I have already taken into Photoshop and put into repeat and are now available for licensing via my Patternbank account.